How Much Does a Hair Transplant Cost?

 Let’s delve deeper into the hair transplant cost by going over the different types of hair restoration procedures.

 The first item that factors into the hair transplant cost is the type of hair transplantation procedure you choose.
-Two of the most widely-used and widely studied are FUE and FUT.
+Two of the most widely-used and widely studied are FUT vs FUE.

 In a Follicular Unit Extraction (FUE) hair transplantation procedure, individual hair follicles are harvested from a donor section in the back of the head, then placed in a recipient area at the hairline or crown.